Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Serum magnesium is one of the markers used by the formulation engine to adjust magnesium dosage in the Singular formula.

-Because magnesium is included by default, the marker mainly serves to know when to scale it back.
-When the circulating level falls within the high or very high range, magnesium is removed from the formula: the status is already replete and additional intake is not relevant.
-This removal logic illustrates the calibration principle — each bioactive is included only when the biological profile warrants it.
+Because magnesium is included by default, the marker serves to know how far that intake remains warranted.
+In the upper part of the optimal range, the dose is reduced.
+When the circulating level falls within the high or very high range, magnesium is removed from the formula.
+This graduation illustrates the calibration principle: each bioactive is delivered only at the level the biological profile warrants.

 Linked Bioactives